WASdev/ci.docker.websphere-traditional/base/README.md

-# Building an IBM WebSphere Application Server Base traditional V8.5.5 image from binaries
+# Building an IBM WebSphere Application Server traditional base image from binaries

-An IBM WebSphere Application Server Base traditional image can be built by obtaining the following binaries:
+The following instructions can be used to build an IBM WebSphere Application Server traditional base image from binaries for either V8.5.5 or V9.0.0.

+## Binaries required for V8.5.5

 * IBM Installation Manager binaries from [Passport Advantage](http://www-01.ibm.com/software/passportadvantage/pao_customer.html)

   IBM Installation Manager binaries: